sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### Notes Type - Note - Audience

-Audience of note.
-Indicate who is intended to read it.
+Audience of note indicates who is intended to read it.
 Value type is string with 1 or more characters.

 Examples: